code-with-nifemi/the-stat-pad/README.md

 # The Stat Pad
-Python Web Scraper GUI that displays and compares NBA player statistics.
+Interactive web scraper that allows users to search, display and compare NBA player statistics.